Transitioning a City Website Platform

 Opportunity

-The first major update to the design and certain content elements of the website in a decade.
+The first major website update in a decade.

 A screenshot of our new homepage